-A Notice of Proposed Rule Making will be published in the State Register no later than January 27, 2010.
-A copy of the proposed rule is attached.
+A Notice of Proposed Rule Making was published in the State Register on January 27, 2010.
+A copy of the proposed rule and an Assessment of Public Comment are attached.
 Supporting materials are available on request from the Secretary to the Board of Regents.